 Still, Cordelia doubted it was Angel’s fighting ability that led Buffy to dump Scott faster than she’d thrown out that supposedly one-of-a-kind Todd Oldham after another girl showed up at school wearing a dress just like it.
 Scott’s problem was that he was just the cheap knock-off some girls settled for when you couldn’t have the designer original you really wanted.

 Was it a slayer-vampire thing?
 Maybe Angel was just that good.
 Putting aside the whole undead factor, Cordelia figured Angel really knew what he was doing when it came to sex.
-Curiosity might have prompted her to think about once or twice–not counting those dreams– even after his egomaniac of an evil alter ego had pinned her to the ground that night in the cemetery.
-Angelus boasted he could deliver her pleasure as easily as death.
+Curiosity might have prompted her to think about once or twice even after his egomaniac of an evil alter ego had pinned her to the ground that night in the cemetery boasting he could deliver pleasure as easily as death.
 Vivid dreams didn’t count, did they?

 These days Angel was practically a eunuch.
 Call it karma.
 What goes around comes around.
 No wonder Buffy was acting out, hormonal and frustrated.
 Things were rough for anybody who ran into her on a bad day, which lately was every day.

 Being honest about it, Cordelia wasn’t totally unsympathetic.
 Considering Angel turned into a soulless demon whenever he got some, it was only fair that Buffy turned into a bitch when she didn’t.

 Some might say that whatever Buffy and Angel did or didn’t do was none of her business, but Willow was oh-so wrong about that one.
 Cordelia had no intention of sitting on the sidelines for the second half of the Angelus Sucks the World into Hell Show.
 Despite that they claimed to need no reminders to avoid getting touchy-feely, a little helpful hint now and then couldn’t hurt.

 No one wanted Angelus to pick up where he left off, especially her.